-CO1 To undersand and analyze medical physics, and its uses in diagnostic imaging CO2 To understand the concept of blood pressure and pressure transcuders CO3 To understand and interpret the concept of defibrillators, cathode ray tubes CO4 To understand and interpret the concept of Impedence plethysmography
+Course Outcomes

+CO1 To undersand and analyze medical physics,

+and its uses in diagnostic imaging

+CO2 To understand the concept of blood pressure

+and pressure transcuders

+CO3 To understand and interpret the concept of

+defibrillators, cathode ray tubes

+CO4 To understand and interpret the concept of

+Impedence plethysmography

-CO5 To understand and interpret the concept of pulse oximetry
+CO5 To understand and interpret the concept of

+pulse oximetry

+CO6 To understand the latest techniques HRCT

+(high resolution chest ct)
-1. Dhanjoo N. GhistaNoninvasive Cardiac assessment technology.

-2. Alberto Benchimol - Non-invasive diagnostic techniques in cardiology Williams & Wilkins, 1981
+- N. GhistaNoninvasive Cardiac Dhanjoo assessment technology. - 2.
+Alberto Benchimol Non-invasive diagnostic techniques in cardiology Williams & Wilkins, 1981

-3. AtulLuthra ECG Made Easy JP Medical Ltd, 2012.

-4. PRINCIPLE & TECHNIQUES OF BIOPHYSICS BY N ARUMUGAM.
-5. CARDIAC PACING & DEFIBRILLATION BY HAYES, DAVID 6..
-THE BLOOD PRESSURE BY CLVRISTIAN GOODMAN
+- 3. AtulLuthra ECG Made Easy JP Medical Ltd, 2012. - 4.PRINCIPLE & TECHNIQUES OF BIOPHYSICS BY N ARUMUGAM. - 5.CARDIAC PACING &DEFIBRILLATION BY HAYES, DAVID - 6..THE BLOOD PRESSURE BY CLVRISTIAN GOODMAN